SuperLinguini/CS2340/M4-user-story-whe47.md

-#itle: As a local environmentalist, I want to be able to submit a water report so that I can contribute to saving the environment.
+##Title: As a local environmentalist, I want to be able to submit a water report so that I can contribute to saving the environment.

 ##Tasks:
 - [ ] Create a welcome screen